We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 If you find a booking cheaper on any other website, we'll refund you the difference.

 12 Million reviews from our community of travelers.

 Your booking is guaranteed and we don't charge any booking fees.

-THE PLACE offers a comfortable and social experience designed to make you feel right at home!
-Our rooftop is a green oasis and a great place to drink with new friends from around the world!
-Enjoy!...
+THE PLACE Hostel & Rooftop bar offers a comfortable and social experience designed to make you feel right at home!
+Our spacious, air-conditioned or fan dorms & rooms feature comfortable beds w...
 More...

 Lucky hostel features brand new beds, mattresses and pillows.
 We also provide towels and the rooms feature large balconies, en-suite bathrooms, Wi-Fi access and city views....
 More...

 With a thriving art scene, welcoming local cafés and offbeat attractions, Battambang is more than worth a detour on your trip around Cambodia.
 This laid-back city lures travellers with quirky activities like visiting a performing arts school or going on a train made from bamboo.
 Set on the Sangkae River and packed with colonial buildings and independent galleries, Battambang has a healthy dose of charm as well.